 Interviewee: [00:00:00] Okay.

-Gunel: [00:00:01] Good, could you confirm it on the record that you allowed us to tape and transcribe this interview?
+Interviewer1: [00:00:01] Good, could you confirm it on the record that you allowed us to tape and transcribe this interview?

 Interviewee: [00:00:07] Absolutely.
 I allow you to transcribe the interview.

-Gunel: [00:00:12] Great, thank you.
+Interviewer1: [00:00:12] Great, thank you.
 So we have one general question for this interview, which is what are they bugs, problems, challenges that you faced when developing a machine learning deep learning systems and by that we mean all kinds of bugs more even the small technical ones and yeah.
 But like any problems that you had When developing a deep Learning System is in the scope of our interest.
 So if we could start from that and if you have anything on your mind to tell about that, that would be great.

 Interviewee: [00:00:43] Okay.
 So I think that the most general thing that comes to my mind is that when developing let's call them applications or solutions or however you want to call them, for for clients.
 The usual thing is we start from determining what's the best approach for the solution which in turn requires us to go for the literature and find the most suitable framework or Library that's been developed for a specific task for instance Beat.